Semiclassical analysis of Dirac fields on curved spacetime

 It should be noted here that the gravitational spin Hall equations \eqref{eq:GSHE_massless}, as well as their relation to the Mathisson-Papapetrou equations, break down when $K_\alpha + (K \cdot t) t_\alpha$ is null.
 In this case, we have

 and second term in Eq. \eqref{eq:GSHE_massless_x} blows up.
-However, this only happens when there is a fine balance between the external electromagnetic field $F_{\alpha \beta}$ and the choice of a timelike vector field $t^\alpha$.
-Such blow-ups can always be avoided by defining the centroid of the wave packet with respect to a different timelike vector field $\tilde{t}^\alpha$.
+However, this happens only when there is a fine balance between the external electromagnetic field $F_{\alpha \beta}$ and the choice of a timelike vector field $t^\alpha$.
+Such blowups can always be avoided by defining the centroid of the wave packet with respect to a different timelike vector field $\tilde{t}^\alpha$.

 More intuition about the gravitational spin Hall effect can be gained by looking at numerical examples of spin-dependent trajectories in various spacetimes.
-For the $F_{\alpha \beta} = 0$ case, numerical examples of spin Hal trajectories in Schwarzschild and Kerr spacetimes can be found in Refs. \citep{GSHE2020,Oanceathesis,gshe_lensing}.
-Furthermore, the Mathematica notebook given in Ref. \citep[Appendix A.7]{Oanceathesis} can be used to obtain spin Hall trajectories in arbitrary spacetimes.
+For the $F_{\alpha \beta} = 0$ case, numerical examples of spin Hall trajectories in Schwarzschild and Kerr spacetimes can be found in Refs. \citep{GSHE2020,Oanceathesis,gshe_lensing}.
+Furthermore, the \textit{Mathematica} notebook given in Ref. \citep[Appendix A.7]{Oanceathesis} can be used to obtain spin Hall trajectories in arbitrary spacetimes.
 However, that only works for $F_{\alpha \beta} = 0$, and the notebook would need to be extended to take into account a nonzero electromagnetic field $F_{\alpha \beta}$.